BlockBoltProtocol/boltpay-sui-wallet/README.md

     console.error('Transaction failed:', error);
 }
 ```
+Note:

-Note: The `keyPair` is not included in the QR code data for security reasons.
+- The `keyPair` is not included in the QR code data for security reasons.
 It should be managed securely within your application.
+- The `senderAddr` is an optional field.
+If provided, it specifies that only this address can send the transaction.
+If not provided, anyone can pay.
-All other transaction details are obtained from the QR code scan.
+- All other transaction details are obtained from the QR code scan.

 The QR code will contain a JSON object with the necessary transaction details.
 Your application should parse this JSON and use it to populate the `send` method parameters.